socialpercon/alliteration_generator/README.md

 - GUI
 - Handle inflections like tense and plurality
 - Use WordNet as the source of synonyms rather than www.thesaurus.com
-- Allow users to select whether they want to include hyponyms in their results (for example, 'tree' could output 'elm')
+- Optionally include hyponyms in the results (for example, 'tree' would output 'elm' if hyponyms were toggled on)
+- Use a more reliable marker of alliteration